|

 Forever Our Angels - A reminder that you're not alone

-like such real people.
-The stories are told without fancy words designed to tug at your emotional heart strings.
-They are
+really struck me about them was how they seemed like such real people.
+The stories are told without fancy words designed to

-told by parents who are sharing how they felt and discussing what they have gone through.
+tug at your emotional heart strings.
+They are told by parents who are sharing how they felt and discussing what they have

-to relate to.
-You will probably recognize elements of your own experiences in these writers' stories.
-It's helpful to know
+And that does give you something to relate to.
+You will probably recognize elements of your own experiences

-you're not alone.
-In the fullness of the detail recounted by these writers, I almost wonder if this book is even better for
+in these writers' stories.
+It's helpful to know you're not alone.
+In the fullness of the detail recounted by these writers,

-the friends and relatives and doctors of women who miscarry than it is for the women themselves.
-A reader would be hard pressed
+I almost wonder if this book is even better for the friends and relatives and doctors of women who miscarry than it is for

-to get through it without acquiring a better understanding for the experience of miscarriages."
+the women themselves.
+A reader would be hard pressed to get through it without acquiring a better understanding for the experience

 Krissi Danielsson